Ecliptic: Change of inclination

 These expressions for the obliquity are intended for high precision over a relatively short time span, perhaps several centuries.
 J. Laskar computed an expression to order T^{10} good to 0.04″/1000 years over 10,000 years.

 All of these expressions are for the mean obliquity, that is, without the nutation of the equator included.
 The true or instantaneous obliquity includes the nutation.

+Precession

+The ecliptic itself is not fixed.
+The gravitational perturbations of the other bodies of the Solar System cause a much smaller motion of the plane of Earth's orbit, and hence of the ecliptic, known as planetary precession.

+Likewise, the orientation of Earth's axis and equator are not fixed in space, but rotate about the poles of the ecliptic with a period of about 26,000 years, a process known as lunisolar precession or axial precession, as it is due mostly to the gravitational effect of the Moon and Sun on Earth's equatorial bulge.

+The combined action of these two motions is called general precession, and changes the position of the equinoxes by about 50 arc seconds (about 0.014°) per year.